 Foods containing xylitol may be harmful to pets.
+Excessive use of xylitol may have a laxative effect.

 Module 3

 It Takes a Team Approach to Maintain a Healthy Mouth

 Better Oral Health in Residential Care Model

 Better Oral Health in Residential Care requires a team approach to maintain a resident's oral health care.
 GPs, RNs, nurses, care workers and dental professionals have responsibility for one or more of the four key processes.